dshi22/CSC_paper/README.md

 ### Cohort creation

-The `build_cohort` directory contains scripts used to construct the analytical cohorts for:
+The `00_build_cohort` directory contains scripts used to construct the analytical cohorts for:

 - `health_outcomes_main` – birth outcomes;
 - `health_outcomes_age1` – health outcomes within the first year of life;